-Refer to the above diagram.
-If society is currently producing the combination of bicycles and computers shown by point D, the production of 2 more units of bicycles:

-A. cannot be realized because resources are fully employed.

-B. will cost 1 unit of computers.

-C. will cost 2 units of computers.

-D. will cause some resources to become unemployed.
+- 109. Refer to the above diagram.
+If society is currently producing the combination of bicycles and computers shown by point D, the production of 2 more units of bicycles: - A. cannot be realized because resources are fully employed. - B. will cost 1 unit of computers. - C. will cost 2 units of computers. - D. will cause some resources to become unemployed.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs